 Sensitive-category handling must be explicit.
 Location, health, minors, and protected-class inferences require extra review.

 Permitted use is product-specific.
-Analytics, activation, fraud prevention, and enrichment should not share one vague use clause.
+Analytics, activation, fraud prevention, and enrichment should not share one vague clause.

 What Buyers Mean by Bidstream Data

 In programmatic advertising, bid requests carry information that helps buyers decide whether to bid on an impression.
 Depending on the environment, a request may include app or domain, device type, coarse or precise location, IP-derived geography, user-agent, publisher metadata, ad slot details, and pseudonymous identifiers.
-Standards bodies such as IAB Tech Lab define technical protocols, but commercial data products vary widely in how fields are retained, transformed, and licensed.
-That is why a buyer cannot diligence the word "bidstream" in the abstract; they must diligence the actual source path and field list.
+IAB Tech Lab defines technical protocols, but commercial data products vary widely in how fields are retained, transformed, and licensed.
+Diligence the actual source path and field list, not the word "bidstream" in the abstract.

-For GSDSI-style data programs, bidstream-adjacent signal is most useful when it is treated as one lane inside a broader evidence stack with B2B intent, CTV/ACR, and consented commercial sources, not as a universal identity or location substitute.
+For GSDSI-style programs, bidstream-adjacent signal is most useful as one lane inside a broader evidence stack with B2B intent, CTV/ACR, and consented commercial sources, not as a universal identity or location substitute.

 Evidence to Request Before a Sample

-Source map: publisher, app, exchange, SSP, reseller, or aggregator path at a category level.
+Source map: publisher, app, exchange, SSP, reseller, or aggregator path at category level.

-Field dictionary: every delivered field, purpose, retention period, and whether it is raw, derived, or enriched.
+Field dictionary: every delivered field, purpose, retention period, raw versus derived status.

-Consent or notice artifacts: examples of publisher/app disclosures, consent strings where applicable, and partner obligations.
+Consent artifacts: examples of publisher/app disclosures and partner obligations.

-Sensitive data controls: location precision limits, sensitive-place exclusions, minors handling, and health-related restrictions.
+Sensitive data controls: location precision limits, sensitive-place exclusions, minors handling.

-Downstream-use matrix: allowed and prohibited uses for activation, measurement, enrichment, modeling, and resale.
+Downstream-use matrix: allowed and prohibited uses for activation, measurement, modeling, resale.

 Field Minimization and Retention

-The safest bidstream procurement pattern is to start from the decision and work backward.
-If the use case is market-level trend analysis, you may not need device-level identifiers.
-If the use case is contextual targeting, you may not need precise location.
-If the use case is fraud analytics, you may need transient technical fields but not long-term audience append.
-Minimize fields, narrow retention, and document why each field is necessary.
-The FTC privacy and security guidance is useful background because it repeatedly emphasizes accurate notice, reasonable data practices, and avoiding uses that consumers would not expect.
+Start from the decision and work backward.
+Market-level trend analysis may not need device-level identifiers.
+Contextual targeting may not need precise location.
+Fraud analytics may need transient technical fields but not long-term audience append.
+The FTC privacy and security guidance emphasizes accurate notice and uses consumers would not expect: bidstream repurposing is a recurring enforcement theme.

-Operationally, build field minimization into the order form: named fields, named delivery path, named retention period, and a requirement that schema additions require approval.
-If a vendor can add fields unilaterally, your privacy review can become stale without anyone changing the contract headline.
+Build field minimization into the order form: named fields, named delivery path, named retention period, and approval required for schema additions.
+If a vendor can add fields unilaterally, your DPA is already behind production.

 Pilot and Production Acceptance Criteria